AndrewEsenin/Simple_Path_Tracer_Documentation/README.md

 **GetDottedPathData**
 Calculates data for a path consisting of individual polygons.
-Returns arrays with vertex, triangle and UV coordinates, connect these arrays to the "Create Mesh Section" function of the procedural mesh to create a path in the editor or in rantime.
+Returns arrays with vertex, triangle and UV coordinates, connect these arrays to the "Create Mesh Section" function of the procedural mesh to create a path in the editor or in runtime.

 | **Parameter** | **Description**  |
 |---------------|------------------|